NFC vs RFID (UHF) Detayli Karsilastirma

 • It consumes low energy.

 RFID is a technology generally used to track and identify objects.
-RFID systems consist of three main components: a tag, a reader, and a software system. frecuencia ultraelevada (Ultra High Frequency) is a frequency band in which RFID operates and can generally transmit data over longer distances.
+Sistemas RFID consist of three main components: a tag, a reader, and a software system. frecuencia ultraelevada (Frecuencia ultraalta) is a frequency band in which RFID operates and can generally transmit data over longer distances.

 Basic Features of NFC: